 Dean took off their shades, looking at the teacher.
 “Strange things happening in those woods.”
 They pointed behind them.

 Aidan looked over his shoulder to where tall trees stood behind the cabins.
 “Strange how?”

 “Well, people have seen strange creatures there.
 Things that looked like...werewolves?”

 “Werewolves?”
 Aidan grinned and shook his head.
-“You're pulling my leg.”
+“You trying to mess with me, Dean?”

 Dean remained serious and shook their head.
 “I wish I was.
 Howling can be heard around the full moon, and this is no wolf country.
 Have you seen animals around here, like deer?”

 “No, but my kids would scare off bears with the racket they're making.
 Listen, I don't believe in those things, though it's a great idea for a story to tell the kids later.”
 He was still smiling.